aer0ss/aerofs/docs/engineering/spec/ssmp/README.md

 The `scheme` value for certificate authentication is `cert`.

-When a connection is made with a client certificate, `LOGIN` SHOULD succeed for any `id` matching either the Common Name or one of the Subject Alternative Names specified in the certificate.
+When a connection is made with a client certificate, `LOGIN` MUST succeed for any `identifier` matching either the Common Name or one of the Subject Alternative Names specified in the client certificate.

-To accommodate multiple connections being opened using the same certificate, servers MAY accept identifiers consisting of a valid CN or altName followed by a forward slash (`/`) and a sequence of one or more `ID` characters.
+To accommodate multiple connections being opened using the same certificate, servers MAY accept identifiers consisting of a valid Common Name or Subject Alternative Name followed by a forward slash (`/`) and a sequence of one or more `ID` characters.

 #### Shared secret